estorii/estorii.github.io/_posts/2024-12-24-my-reflection.md.md

 ---

-&emsp;Today is a beautiful day—not just because it's December 24th, 2024, but because it's Christmas, the most wonderful time of the year.
-It’s been a while since I’ve written anything outside of class essays, so I decided to take a moment to reflect on this year—or at least the parts my mind holds vividly.
+&emsp; Today is a beautiful day—not just because it's December 24th, 2024, but because it's Christmas, the most wonderful time of the year.
+It’s been a while since I’ve written anything outside of class essays, so I decided to take a moment to reflect on this year—or at least the parts my mind holds vividly. <!--more-->

 &emsp;**Gratitude** <br>
 &emsp;This year, I faced one of my biggest fears: I signed up for Literature & Performance - basically, it’s an English writing class.
 A class I had always been intimidated by turned out to be one of the most wonderful experiences I’ve ever had.
 To my surprise, I ended up with the highest score this semester.